lucasgomide/booglan/README.md

 The test suit is really simple, all of them are inside `/test/unit/*`.

-The command to run them is `ruby -Itest test/unit/run.rb`
+The command to run them is `bundle exec rake test`